Microplastics in Malaysian food have quietly entered our seafood, rice, and bottled water, and with them, a hidden threat to human health.

 Tips to Reduce Microplastic Footprint

 As consumers, we hold the power to drive change and reduce our exposure to microplastics through conscious choices and sustainable habits.
-By adopting a few simple practices, we can significantly minimise our microplastic footprint and contribute to a healthier, cleaner environment.

 - Embrace Reusable Alternatives: Bid farewell to single-use plastics by carrying reusable bags, water bottles, and food containers.
 These eco-friendly alternatives not only reduce plastic waste but also prevent the release of microplastics into the environment.